sjbylo/container-workshop/00-workshop-setup/README.md

 - Register for a free github.com account at https://github.com/join
 - Note: With just this, you can perform all of the OpenShift labs (in the cloud or with Minishift), but not the Docker based labs on your laptop.

-* Best case - install Docker on your laptop
+B) Best case - install Docker on your laptop
 - A laptop which can run Docker
     - Docker for Windows or Docker for Mac (or on Linux!) installed and working on the laptop
 - It will be very helpful if the following commands complete successfully before coming to the workshop:
     - docker pull docker.io/library/centos:7.6.1810
     - docker pull docker.io/library/mysql:5.7.25
 - The following command should output "CentOS Linux":
     - docker run -it --rm centos:7 cat /etc/redhat-release
     - CentOS Linux release 7.6.1810 (Core)
 - A Quay.io account
     - Register for a free account at https://quay.io/
     - Generate and retrieve your encrypted password from the Settings menu.
 We will be using it to interact with the Quay registry.
 - Note: With the above, you can perform all of the labs.